 According to the Financial Institutions Act (FinIA), a foreign financial institution must have authorisation from FINMA to employ people in Switzerland who, on a professional and permanent basis and either in or from Switzerland, represent the institution, notably by concluding client mandates on its behalf, promoting the company or for other purposes.
-As a result, the representative office may not operate as a foreign financial institution within the strict sense of the term (Art.
+As a result, the representative office may not operate as a foreign financial institution within the strict sense of the term but will instead be eligible solely for representative duties (Art.
+58 para.
+1 in conjunction with Art.
 52 para.
-1 FinIA) but will instead be eligible solely for representative duties.
+1 FinIA).

 Any company organised under foreign law with authorisation granted outside Switzerland to operate as a financial institution and that includes the terms below in its legal form, the description of its social purpose or professional documents, is considered as a foreign financial institution: